amoghkori/DeeplabCut-Package-for-animal-pose-estimation/README.md

 5. The weights are saved and can be found in the attached JSON file for achieving similar accuracy results.

 For detailed implementation and code, please refer to the [ML-DeeplabCut](https://github.com/Amoghkori/ML-DeeplabCut) repository.

----

-Submitted by: Amogh A Kori
-Instructed by: Prof. Yan Yan